mac-comp381/wordy/docs/setup-vs-code.md

 ## Configuring the project

 - Make sure you have installed the Java language extension for VS Code.
-If you used VS Code in COMP 127 or 128, you should already have it.
-But if you don’t have it, or aren’t sure whether you do:
+If you used VS Code in COMP 127 or 128, you should already have it, but you might need to update it.
+If you don’t have it, or aren’t sure whether you do:
   - Choose **File → New Window** if VS Code does not already have a window open.
   - In the far left toolbar of the VS Code window, click the **Extensions** icon (three little squares connected in an L shape, with a detached fourth square).
   - In the “Search Extensions in Marketplace” box in the upper left, type **java**.
   - The “Language Support for Java(TM) by Red Hat” should show up, probably as the first search result. **Select it.**
   - If there is an **Install** button, then click it.
 If there is instead an **Uninstall** button, you already have it installed.
 Yay!
+- Make sure you have Java 16 or newer installed.
+If you took COMP 127 or 128, you probably already have it — but it might not hurt to download the latest:
+  - In Visual Studio Code, open the command palette (cmd-shift-P / ctrl-shift-P).
+  - Search for and run the “Java: Install new JDK” command.
+  - This will take you to download instructions.
+Make sure you have a version ≥ 16 selected, and install it.
+  - Restart VS Code.
-- Open the wordy project folder you just cloned in VS Code.
+- Now open the wordy project folder you just cloned in VS Code.
 There are two ways to do this:
   - Option 1: Drag the cloned wordy folder onto the VS Code app icon.
   - Option 2: In VS Code, choose File → Open….
 - VS Code may take some time importing / updating / building the project.
 If you see an “Opening Java project” message, wait for it finish.
-- Look at the blue status bar at the very bottom in the VS Code window.
-Almost all the way to the right, you should (eventually) see the word “Java,” with a thumbs-up icon next to it.
+- Look toward the blue the bottom of the VS Code window.
+It should show a message about opening the Java project.
+This takes a long time the first time!
+Be patient.
+You are ready to proceed when the message goes away.
-  - If you do not see the word “Java,” either the Java extension didn’t get installed properly, or the project didn’t open properly.
-Contact the instructor for help.
-  - If you see the word “Java” but there is a spinning two-arrows-in-a-circle icon, give it a minute.
-If it keeps spinning forever, then press cmd-shift-P (Mac) / ctrl-shift-P (Windows/Linux), search for the “Clean Java langauge server workspace” command, run it, and choose “Restart and delete” in the dialog box that appears.
-If you _still_ don’t eventually get that thumbs-up icon next to “Java”, then contact the instructor for help.

 ## Running the code